Use the Conformity Knowledge Base AI to help improve your Cloud Posture

 By provisioning Amazon EC2 instances within a private subnet (logically isolated section of VPC) you will prevent your instances from receiving inbound traffic initiated by someone on the Internet, therefore have the guarantee that no malicious requests can reach your backend instances.

-Note: For this rule, Trend Micro Cloud One™ – Conformity assumes that your Amazon EC2 instances are running within a VPC network that has both public and private subnets.
+Note: For this rule, Trend Cloud One™ – Conformity assumes that your Amazon EC2 instances are running within a VPC network that has both public and private subnets.

 Audit